Sue Son: Professional career

 on 15 August 2009, on SBS's popular TV Show Star King alongside Jo Kwon of 2AM.

 Son was then chosen as an ambassador for the Seoul Tourism Organization, performing at the Annual Association Congress 2010 at London's Riverbank and at the Seoul MICE Industry Networking Concert 'Seoul on the Move' in Bangkok, Thailand.
 She would go on to perform again for the Seoul Tourism Organization in Las Vegas for 'Seoul Style' in October 2012.

 After a year of performing at various events around the UK, Son then returned to the South Korea permanently to work on her debut material.
 In July 2011 her first single I Wish topped the country's crossover charts.
 She also became a frequent guest on Mnet's music show, Yoon Do-hyun's Must.

 On 23 July 2011, Sue Son appeared on stage as a special guest of YB at their show at the Olympic Hall.
 She would go on to perform throughout their tour of 13 cities in South Korea.

 Son performed live at the opening of the Mnet Asian Music Awards, MAMA 2011 on 29 November at Singapore Indoor Stadium.
 Her performance of It Burns was a collaboration with Dynamic Duo, Simon-D and YB.

 Son has appeared twice on popular MBC TV show I Am a Singer, on 17 July 2011 with YB performing a cover of 크게 라디오를 켜고 by Sinawe, and August 2012 with opera singer KAI.

 Sue Son's debut album I Am Son Sue Kyung was released on 29 August 2012, featuring a range of classical, rock and pop music.
 Guest artists included Son Seung Yeon, Hip-Hop act Dynamic Duo and Hip-Hop trio Phantom.

 In November 2012 Sue Son's collaboration on the song Still You with Yoon Do-hyun of popular South Korean rock group YB was released as a video and single.

 Sue Son made her acting debut as Sara Han in the 2015 film Seoul Searching.

-In 2019, violinists Brett Yang and Eddy Chen (known online as TwoSetViolin) reacted to Son's performances in Britain's Got Talent, criticizing them as "scripted", her "skipping, cheating, making it easier", and "playing a simplified version [of Vivaldi's Summer]".